arevello/BirdProject/README.md

 # BirdProject

-Uses a modified mask rcnn https://github.com/matterport/Mask_RCNN to train images from file. code not very clean right now copy dup files into mask rcnn to overwrite them
+Uses a modified mask rcnn https://github.com/matterport/Mask_RCNN to train images from file. code not very clean right now copy model.py and utils.py files into mask rcnn to overwrite them

 use tf 1.15.0rc1 and keras 2.0.8